Hisense363/Flood/README.md

 ## ELI5

-Building on the SPAM project, this project incentivizes miners to send transactions in exchange for $FLUD.
+This project incentivizes miners to send transactions in exchange for $FLUD.

 Proof of Spam distributes $FLUD to miners every epoch proportionally to transaction count